sassoftware/sasoptpy/doc/guide/workspaces.rst

 Creating a workspace
 ~~~~~~~~~~~~~~~~~~~~

-A :class:`Workspace` should be called using the `with` keyword of Python as follows:
+A :class:`Workspace` should be called by using the `with` keyword of Python as follows:

 >>> with so.Workspace('my_workspace') as w:
 >>>    ...